Single Sign-On (SSO) with SAML 2.0

 Existing Users

-When users have already created user accounts with email addresses ending in your SSO domain name, we can convert those into SSO accounts, preserving existing access and permissions.
+When users have previously created FastBound user accounts with email addresses ending in your SSO domain name, we can convert those into SSO accounts, preserving existing settings and permissions.
 Contact the FastBound support team for assistance.

-1. Subject Assertions from your Identity Provider (IdP) must contain a NameID or a BaseID.
-NameID is the most common and probably the default for your Identity Provider (IdP).
+1. Subject Assertion Attributes from your Identity Provider (IdP) must contain a NameID or a BaseID.

-2. At least one of the Subject Assertions (it doesn’t matter which one) must contain a valid Internet email address.
-This email address is required for notifications and inviting SSO users to FastBound accounts.
+2. At least one Subject Assertion Attribute (it doesn’t matter which one) must contain a valid Internet email address as an email address is required for notifications, inviting users to existing accounts, and electronic transfers.

 Attribute Name